How It Works

 03

-Every observation passes through a structured confidence assessment before it becomes a finding.
+Every observation passes a structured confidence assessment before becoming a finding.

 04

-SentinelGraph delivers structured findings designed for use by legal, investigative, and compliance professionals.
+Structured findings for legal, investigative, and compliance professionals.
+Not raw data feeds.

 Entity profiles with full relationship mapping

-SentinelGraph identifies patterns that may indicate exclusion-linked control risk or related structural concern.
-It does not make determinations of fraud, liability, or regulatory violation.
-All findings are preliminary observations designed to support — not replace — qualified legal, investigative, or compliance review.
-The presence of a pattern does not establish wrongdoing.
-The appropriate response to any SentinelGraph finding is further investigation by qualified professionals.
+SentinelGraph identifies patterns that may indicate exclusion- or sanction-linked control risk.
+It does not determine fraud, liability, or violation.
+Findings are preliminary observations.
+Public records can contain errors, name mismatches, or stale data — verify before acting.
+The appropriate response to any finding is further investigation by qualified professionals.

 Request a confidential briefing